legendaryredfox/LOVE-WrapLua/README.md

 - Original project by [LukeZGD](https://github.com/LukeZGD/LOVE-WrapLua).
 This project appears to be archived, so I'm trying to implement features that may be useful for me or other people
 - I'm not an experienced lua programmer, keep that in mind when using this code
 - Feel free to open issues with features you'd like to see implemented.
 Just please, for all that is good and sacred, write a thorough description.
+- Stuff from the original project that do not fit the PSP environment may have been commented out, but kept in place
 - This is a hobby project, stuff will get upgraded whenever I have the time to go over them

 # LOVE-WrapLua